valasek/timesheet/server/documentation/documentation.md

 ########################
 # Application settings #
+GIN_MODE: "release" # "debug" or "release" - switch server app mode
 url: ""             # URL on which application is running
 PORT: "3000"        # port on which application is running

 # DB type
 dbType: "postgresql"